POST

 Authentication

-This endpoint requires authentication via either:
+This endpoint requires authentication via:

 • API key auth: Bearer token in Authorization header